-With all the new excitement over land investing in recent years, sometimes I hear from new investors who are concerned about competition.
+With all the relatively new excitement over land investing in recent years, sometimes I hear from beginner investors who are concerned about competition.

 “Do you think all the new players in this space will saturate the market and make it impossible to find the deals?”